spectraphilic/wsn_riot/doc/src/lora_e5.md

 > The type must be `lora` not `fsk`.
 For this you must pass the
 > `LORA_DRIVER=sx126x_stm32wl` option.

-For pint-to-point communication we can mix a lora-e5 (SX126X) with a waspmote (SX1272), the feather-m0 has as well a LoRa shield (SX1276):
+For point-to-point communication we can mix a lora-e5 (SX126X) with a waspmote (SX1272), the feather-m0 has as well a LoRa shield (SX1276):

     Mode 1